-Dive in and let your senses take over in this Mosaic Arts Online course as David Jarvinen shares his techniques and experience on how he creates organic abstract mosaics.
-Using this technique you will learn how to create what looks like a cropped section of a larger mosaic.
-This online course is designed to facilitate using the senses to create and understand the relationships to the materials.
-Working on an 8"x8" (20.32cm x 20.32cm) framed substrate David teaches how to focus on movement, color and texture that will help you create the flow of your mosaic.
+Dive in and let your senses take over in this Mosaic Arts Online course as David Jarvinen shares his techniques and experience for creating organic abstract mosaics.
+Using this technique, he teaches how to create a mosaic that looks like a cropped section of a larger mosaic piece.
+This online course is designed to use the senses to create and understand the relationships between the materials.
+Working on an 8"x8" (20.32cm x 20.32cm) framed substrate, David teaches how to focus on movement, color, and texture in creating the flow of your mosaic.

-David gives a wealth of information in this course.
-The bird's eye view let's the student see up close as David continuously shares an abundance of tips, techniques and his trade secrets in each section.
-David's use of the tesserae and where and how it is placed teaches students about composition, balance and other important art elements.
-Starting with his choice of adhesive and how he tints that adhesive and his technique for applying it to the project.
-This online course is designed to teach on the 8"x8" (20.32cm x 20.32cm) framed substrate but once this technique is mastered you can create on many other substrates, such as Wedi board, tile backer board or wood (if it is for interior use).
+David provides a wealth of information in this course.
+By providing an “over the hands”view, the student will be able to see close up as David shares tips, techniques, and trade secrets in each section.
+Students will learn about composition, balance, and other important art elements through David's placement and use of the tesserae.
+David begins by describing his choice of adhesive and how he applies it to the project.
+Later, he explains his technique for tinting the adhesive.
+This online course is designed to teach on the 8"x8" (20.32cm x 20.32cm) framed substrate but once this technique is mastered you can create your art on many other substrates.
+These include Wedi board, tile backer board, or wood (if it is for interior use).
 David uses a wide variety of materials from all types of resources.
-He shares many of these resources to make it easy to shop for them and then begin your project.
-He also explains that you can use just about any material, many that may be right in your home or studio.
-This technique is very achievable for the beginner or the more experienced.
-There are many close up shots of David teaching how to cut many different kinds of tesserae using wheeled nippers as well as other important tools.
+He shares many of these resources in order to make it easy to shop for them to begin your project.
+He also explains that you can use just about any material, and many may be right in your home or studio.
+This technique is very achievable for the beginner or the more experienced mosaic artist.
+In addition, there are many close-up views of David teaching how he cuts different tesserae using wheeled nippers and other tools.

 This online course is broken up into sections.
-David suggests watching the course all the way through to understand the process then students will have a better understanding how the online course is broken up and your project can be achieved.
+David suggests watching the course all the way through to understand the process.
+This way, students will have a better understanding of the project from beginning to end.

-There is a downloadable PDF with a full list of all the tools, materials and resources to get started on this super inspiring and creative online course!
+There is a downloadable PDF with a full list of all the tools, materials, and resources to get started on this inspiring and creative online course!
 Check out the FREE promo video and interview with David above this text.

 I came to the mosaic industry through ceramic tile contracting and a couple of clay artists.
 Our business was remodeling kitchens and baths with ceramic and glass tile, and doing tile jobs most other contractors wouldn’t.
 This led to a reputation for being creative.